awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/_index.md

 +++
-title = "Vanilla Installation" description = "Deploying the vanilla distribution of Kubeflow on AWS automatically, manually, or using Terraform." weight = 30
+title = "Vanilla Installation" description = "Deploy the vanilla distribution of Kubeflow on AWS." weight = 30
 +++